4skate/Discord-TTS-Bot/README.md

 # Discord-TTS-Bot
+AS OF NOW THIS CODE HAS NO TTS FUNCTIONALITY, IT IS UNDER DEVELOPMENT AND MAY TAKE AN IDEFINITE AMMOUNT OF TIME, THIS IS BEING WORKED ON AS A SIDE PROJECT AS I AM A STUDENT

 Currently trying to develop a discord bot (with discord.js) which will read tts from chat to call.
 I am using code from youtube tutorials, along with various documentation and examples online, i'm learning as I go lol.
 Even though other versions exist, this one aims to add more features such as giving specific people certain voices, instead of reading each name in a specific voice.
 (Maybe giving users the option of using either or)